jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 |  +- postCompileActions
 |  +- methods : resolveDependencies(), run()
 +- testing
-|  +- compilation (same as above 'compilation' but for test sources/resources)
+|  +- testCompilation (same as above 'prodcCompilation' but for test sources)
 |  |  +- layout
 |  |  +- dependencies (stands for test dependencies)
 |  |  + ...